tim-roberts1/tva/website/versioned_docs/version-0.3.1-beta/development/getting-started/migration.md

 ### Step 2 - Create

-Since Headless-styles is not a component library, you will create a new Button component in your project.
+Since Headless Styles is not a component library, you will create a new Button component in your project.
 This will allow you to have full control of your implementation while PD provides the styles and accessibility needs.

 :::tip

 It is considered a React/Component best practice to create components with a **single responsibility**.
-An example would be to create an "EditButton" or "CancelButton".
+An example would be to create an "EditButton" or "CancelButton."
 This helps to create a component which **by nature will have less risk of bugs and code impact.**

 :::